kptdev/kpt/site/guides/namespace-provisioning-cli.md

-# Namespace provisioning example via kpt CLI
+# Namespace provisioning using kpt CLI

 In this guide, we will learn how to create a kpt package from scratch using `kpt CLI`.
 We will also learn how to enable customization of the package